Endocrine Glands and Exocrine Glands

-Glandular hormones are produced by endocrine glands and released into the blood stream.
+Glandular hormones are produced by endocrine glands and released into the bloodstream.
 This process is also referred to as endocrine secretion.
 Hormones are transported from their site of production to the site of action.
 Glandular hormones are further differentiated into adenotrophic hormones and peripheral hormones.
 An example of an adenotrophic hormone is ACTH (adrenocorticotrophic hormone).
-A peripheral hormone is, for example, insulin.
+A peripheral hormone is, e.g., insulin.

 Neurosecretory substances are, for example, the hormones of the hypothalamus.
 They are produced in specialized neurosecretory cells.
 The hormones are transported to their target organ via the bloodstream.

-Mediator substances are chemical signalling substances that cannot be strictly separated from neurotransmitters.
+Mediator substances are chemical signaling substances that cannot be strictly separated from neurotransmitters.
 They can be produced in many different cells.
 They usually act locally because they can be degraded very rapidly.
-An example for a mediator substance is histamine.
+An example of a mediator substance is histamine.

 Differentiation According to Chemical Structure

 Steroid hormones, eicosanoids, and hormones derived from amino acids are part of this group.